thoughtbot/superglue/README.md

 4. Async actions that load different parts of your page without API endpoints (e.g. pagination, infinite scroll)

-Relax is the lovechild of Turbolinks (also a hard fork), Server Generated Javascript Responses (created with BathTemplates), and ReactJS that bring you all of the above features while keeping complexity low.
+Breezy is the lovechild of Turbolinks (also a hard fork), Server Generated Javascript Responses (created with BreezyTemplates), and ReactJS that bring you all of the above features while keeping complexity low.

-Unlike Turbolink's view-over-the-wire approach, a Relax app is content-over-the-wire to your ReactJS frontend.
-Each controller gets two views, one for your content that you write using the included BathTemplates, and the other for your markup which you write in ReactJS.
-Relax features are achieved with `XMLHTTPRequest`s for the next page's content (or a branch of it via key paths) before firing a `relax:load` event that you can use with `ReactDOM.render`.
+Unlike Turbolink's view-over-the-wire approach, a Breezy app is content-over-the-wire to your ReactJS frontend.
+Each controller gets two views, one for your content that you write using the included BreezyTemplates, and the other for your markup which you write in ReactJS.
+Breezy features are achieved with `XMLHTTPRequest`s for the next page's content (or a branch of it via key paths) before firing a `breezy:load` event that you can use with `ReactDOM.render`.

 ## Quick Peek
-Starting with a Rails project with Relax [installed](#installation), ReactJS in your asset pipeline, and [something](https://github.com/reactjs/react-rails) [to](https://github.com/Shopify/sprockets-commoner) transform JSX to JS.
+Starting with a Rails project with Breezy [installed](#installation), ReactJS in your asset pipeline, and [something](https://github.com/reactjs/react-rails) [to](https://github.com/Shopify/sprockets-commoner) transform JSX to JS.

 Add a route and controller as you normally would.
 ```ruby